Official Practices and Guidelines for Real Estate Professionals under COVID-19 Ordinances

 - The link is not allowed in public remarks or additional remarks fields.

 - The recorded virtual showing should not be released directly to another buyer under an agency agreement with another REALTOR®.
 It should go to their REALTOR® directly.

 - As a reminder, if the sellers do not want to keep their property active during this Stay at Home period, you have two options for statuses available.
 Both options will not count Days on Market and will allow you to make your listing Active at any time before the Expiration Date of the listing agreement: Temporary Off Market for up to 4 weeks or Withdrawn statuses.
 Additionally, these listings will not show on IDX and other syndication websites while in these two statuses.

 - Property management and repair work, which generally involves maintaining sanitary and safety conditions is permissible.

-- Physical office location operations should follow the mandate of the Stay at Home Order within that jurisdiction.
+- Physical office location operations should follow the mandate of the reopening orders within that jurisdiction.
 It is recommended that those that do remain open limit on-site staff to only those necessary for essential daily operation and prohibit public visitors.